Entity resource statement 2014–15

-- preventing injuries by managing risk, including identifying and mitigating workplace hazards to health and safety, and
+- preventing injuries by managing risk, including identifying and mitigating workplace hazards to health and safety

 - actively preventing work-related injury and illness via regular workplace checks and inspections

-- advising managers and staff of their WHS responsibilities, and
+- advising managers and staff of their health and safety responsibilities, and

 - ensuring health and safety representatives have the time and resources to reasonably perform their roles.

 The Court recognises that effective health and safety management reduces the social and financial costs of work-related injury and illness.
 Specific initiatives taken by the Court during 2014–15 to ensure the health, safety and welfare of staff included:

 - development and implementation of the Court's Work Health and Safety Management Plan

 - continued implementation and review of the Rehabilitation Management System

 - development and implementation of the Court's Work Health and Safety Strategic Plan 2014–16